adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 If `Forward(10)` is called three times in a row, the third time it will be an error, as the last matching expectation (#2) has been saturated.
 If, however, the third `Forward(10)` call is replaced by `Forward(20)`, then it would be OK, as now #1 will be the matching expectation.

 **Side note:** Why does Google Mock search for a match in the _reverse_ order of the expectations?
-The reason is that this allows a user to set up the default expectations in a mock object's constructor or the out fixture's set-up phase and then customize the mock by writing more specific expectations in the out body.
+The reason is that this allows a user to set up the default expectations in a mock object's constructor or the test fixture's set-up phase and then customize the mock by writing more specific expectations in the test body.
 So, if you have two expectations on the same method, you want to put the one with more specific matchers **after** the other, or the more specific rule would be shadowed by the more general one that comes after it.

 ## Ordered vs Unordered Calls ##
 By default, an expectation can match a call even though an earlier expectation hasn't been satisfied.
 In other words, the calls don't have to occur in the order the expectations are specified.